 For the entry-level series, Kolink uses, for example, the 80 Plus certificate, which guarantees efficiency of more than 80 percent from 20 percent utilization at 115 volts.
 In the European 230-volt network, all models of the Core Series meet the requirements of EU Regulation No. 617/2013.
 Since July 2014, this has presumably required a minimum efficiency of 82 to 85 percent for all power supplies used in complete PCs.
 Because the mandatory requirements for standby power consumption and standby efficiency are also met, Kolink core power supplies are therefore a low-cost but right-safe choice for all integrators and system houses.

-The fact that Kolink is familiar with its entry-level products is also evident in the equipment with connections.
-The 500 watt model offered here has a 4 + 4-pin EPS12V connector for the processor as well as a 6 + 2-pin connector for the graphics card, in addition to the 20 + 4-pin ATX connector for the mainboard.
+Kolink Core 500 offers a continuous rated power of 400 W with a max rated power output of 500 W. The 500 watt model offered here has a 4 + 4-pin EPS12V connector for the processor as well as a 6 + 2-pin connector for the graphics card, in addition to the 20 + 4-pin ATX connector for the mainboard.
 Four SATA and two Molex connectors are available for the other components.
 The Kolink Core 500 Watt can therefore prove its performance at any time in real systems.
 Even gaming systems with mid-range and performance graphics cards are supplied without problems.

 It is also worth noting that Kolink - unfortunately as part of the minority of the power supply brands - carries out both product design and final quality control completely in Europe before delivery to specialist retailers, system integrators and end customers.
 Despite the aggressive prices, these products are full-fledged retail products for the needs of European customers, whose quality is ensured by manufacturers at all times.
 A power supply must ultimately function reliably in the end, so that the computer runs smoothly.